VictoriousWealth/quiz-app-frontend/README.md

 This is the **React.js frontend** for the AI-powered quiz generation app.
 Users can sign up, upload documents, generate quizzes using AI, and review quiz results – all in a clean, responsive, and dark/light mode interface.

+> 🖥️ The frontend for this project is built with React.js.
+Check it out here: [quiz-app-frontend](https://github.com/VictoriousWealth/quiz-app-frontend)

 ---

 ## 🚀 Tech Stack